KihuhaPaulette/EXCEL-PORTFOLIO-PROJECTS/GUIDED PROJECTS/COFFEE SALES DASHBOARD/README.md

 - Confidence in presenting insights through dashboards

 ## 📽️ Reference
-This project is based on Mo Chen’s walkthrough: [The ONLY EXCEL PORTFOLIO PROJECT YOU NEED](https://www.youtube.com/watch?v=m13o5aqeCbM) — a must-watch for aspiring data analysts.
+This project is based on Mo Chen’s walkthrough: [The ONLY EXCEL PORTFOLIO PROJECT YOU NEED](https://www.youtube.com/watch?v=m13o5aqeCbM)
 ---